inigo-jauregi/healthNER/README.md

 3.LSTM_plus_feature_engineering

 *Due to the large size of the word embedding files, they have not been provided here.
 CommonCrawl embeddings are available in the oficial GloVe webpage.
-In order to obtain the specialized embeddings mentioned in the paper, you need to ask permission to access the MIMIC-III database, retrain Glove in that data, and concatenate this embedding with the CommonCrawl embeddings.
+In order to obtain the specialized embeddings mentioned in the paper, you will need to request permission to access the MIMIC-III database, retrain Glove in that data, and concatenate this embedding with the CommonCrawl embeddings.

 # CRF:
 It includes the data preparation files for the HCRF2.0b software to train a CRF model.